-I’ll teach you what a knockdown stitch is, how to use one, and finally, how to create your own knockdown stitches in two popular embroidery software.
+I’ll teach you what a knockdown stitch is, how to use one, and finally, how to create your own knockdown stitches or the equivalent in several popular embroidery software.

-So, what is a knockdown stitch?
+So, what is a knockdown stitch™?

-Nonetheless, this lightweight layer is stitched before your embroidery design and works great with fabrics that have a high pile, meaning there is a lot of volume on the top of the fabric.
+Nonetheless, this lightweight layer is stitched before your embroidery design and works great on fabrics with a high pile, meaning there is significant volume on the top of the fabric.
 Examples include extra lush towels, sherpa fleece, and fluffy robes or blankets.

-When to Use a Knockdown Embroidery Design
+Indications for Using a Knockdown or Nap-Tack Embroidery Design

 Do you see the “Daddy” text hiding in there?
 Not only was the text too thin, but the fluff of the sherpa covered everything even though I used water-soluble topping.
-Turns out, using a knockdown stitch on sherpa is a GREAT idea as is using a more appropriate text.
+Turns out, using a base layer stitch on sherpa is a GREAT idea as is using a more appropriate text.

 For instance, if you’re embroidering a name on a towel with a high pile, the nap of the towel can obstruct some of the letters with small open spaces, which makes your text partially invisible.
-Putting a layer of nap-tack, or knockdown, stitching first evens the playing field so all layers get a chance to be seen.
+The knockdown stitch evens the playing field so all letters get a chance to be seen in full.